awslabs/ec2-spot-labs/workshops/running-amazon-ec2-workloads-at-scale/README.md

 You'll use a launch template to specify configuration parameters for launching instances in this workshop.

 1. Edit the file **user-data.txt**.
-Review how it will install dependency packages and then run commands to install and configure the CodeDeploy agent.
-Update **%awsRegionId%** with the value from the CloudFormation stack outputs.
-Save the file.
+Review how it will install dependency packages, run commands to install and configure the CodeDeploy agent, and run commands to configure and mount the EFS file system.

+1. Update **%awsRegionId%** with the value from the CloudFormation stack outputs.

+1. Update **%fileSystem%** with the value from the CloudFormation stack outputs.

+1. Save the file.

 1. Convert the file to base64 for use in the launch template: